Nick Maton Player Props: Tigers vs. Orioles

-Nick Maton -- with a slugging percentage of .171 in his past 10 games, including no home runs) -- will be in action for the Detroit Tigers against the Baltimore Orioles, with Kyle Gibson on the mound, on April 27 at 6:40 PM ET.
+The Detroit Tigers, including Nick Maton (.152 slugging percentage in past 10 games, including no home run), take on starter Grayson Rodriguez and the Baltimore Orioles at Comerica Park, Friday at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Brewers.
+He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Orioles.

 Nick Maton Game Info & Props vs. the Orioles